Ornithosis; Parrot pneumonia

 The infection is treated with antibiotics.
 Doxycycline is used first.
-Other antibiotics that may be prescribed include:
+Other antibiotics that may be given include:

 A full recovery is expected if you do not have any other conditions that affect your health.

 Antibiotics are needed to treat this infection.
-If you develop symptoms of psittacosis, call your health care provider.
+If you develop symptoms of psittacosis, call your provider.

 Avoid exposure to birds that may carry these bacteria, such as parrots.
 Medical problems that lead to a weak immune system increase your risk for this disease and should be treated appropriately.